 |Website:||The Aggressive Cognitions and Behaviour Research Lab|

-The main focus of research in the Aggressive Cognitions and Behaviour Research (ACBR) Laboratory is on the conceptualization and measurement of cognitions (e.g., attitudes, beliefs, expectancies, etc.) thought to be relevant to sexual and nonsexual violent behaviour, and the role these cognitions may play in violent behaviour.
-Our main goal is to contribute to scientific knowledge about the causes of violence, which is the foundation of effective and efficient assessment and intervention aimed at managing and reducing violence.
+The focus of research in the Aggressive Cognitions and Behaviour Research (ACBR) Laboratory is on the conceptualization and measurement of cognitions—such as attitudes—thought to be relevant to violent behaviour, and the role these cognitions may play in violent behaviour.
+Our main goal is to contribute to scientific knowledge about the causes of violence, which provides the foundation for effective and efficient assessment and intervention aimed at reducing violence.

-In our research we have most often used cross-sectional, retrospective, and longitudinal non-experimental designs, as well as the occasional randomized experiment.
-Our studies have been conducted in the lab, federal and provincial prisons, forensic psychiatric hospitals, and online.
+In our research we most often use cross-sectional, retrospective, and randomized experimental research designs.
+Our studies have been conducted online, in the lab, federal and provincial prisons, and forensic psychiatric hospitals.
 Most of our projects have involved collecting data directly from participants (students, people in the community, inmates, or patients), but we also sometimes use archival datasets or conduct meta-analytic reviews of the literature.
-Our work has been funded by grants from the Social Sciences and Humanities Research Council of Canada and awards from Carleton University.
+Our work has been funded by grants and awards from the Social Sciences and Humanities Research Council of Canada, The Royal’s Institute of Mental Health Research, and Carleton University.

 For more information about people and projects in the ACBR lab, please see our website: www.carleton.ca/acbrlab

 Sample Publications Reflecting Current Research Focus (student co-authors in bold)

 Nunes, K. L., Pedneault, C. I., Hermann, C. A., & Fraser, J. (2023).
 Do violent attitude measures assess evaluative attitudes toward violence?
 Psychology of Violence, 3(4), 348-359. https://dx.doi.org/10.1037/vio0000470